The Ultimate Hornady Ammo Review: Tested & Approved

 Is Hornady a good ammo brand?
 In a word: yes.

-In fact, I would go so far as to say that they are one of the best in terms of available ammo choices, new caliber development, and product line innovation.
+I would go so far as to say that Hornady is one of the best in terms of available ammo choices, new caliber development, and product line innovation.
 There’s a Hornady round out there for every purpose and nearly every caliber.

-Their ammo is consistently high-quality and a great value for the money.
+Hornady’s ammo is consistently high-quality and a great value for the money.
 Whether you’re looking for handgun, rifle, or shotgun ammo, Hornady has got something for you.
-This accessibility makes Hornady a great choice if you’re looking to stick to one brand for consistent results.
+Their vast range of products makes Hornady a great choice if you’re looking for consistent results by sticking to one brand.

-They especially excel at hollow point self-defense rounds (like their Hornady Critical Defense or Hornady Critical Duty), as well as hunting and long-range ammo.
-Their American Gunner line of ammunition and other budget lines are also very consistent and a great value for plinking or even competition.
+Hornady especially excels at designing hollow point self-defense rounds (e.g. Hornady Critical Defense or Hornady Critical Duty), as well as hunting and long-range ammo.
+Their American Gunner line of ammunition and other budget lines are also very consistent: a great value for plinking, or even competition.

 Pros and Cons of Hornady Ammo

-Now let's take a look at some of the upsides and downsides of Hornady’s ammo lineup so you can decide if their products make sense for your particular situation.
+Let's take a look at some of the upsides and downsides of Hornady’s ammo lineup.

 Pros of Hornady Ammo